aqsasiddiquekhan30/taxfix/README.md

 A DataQualityChecker instance validates the data against required fields (e.g., checking for the presence of an 'email').
 The DataAnonymizer class is used to anonymize sensitive fields to protect privacy before saving the data.
 The annonymiztaion rules are followed as mentioned in the document.

+DataAnonymizer_Test.py also executes unit tests for email encryption and masking functions.

 Database Operations:

 The script initializes a QueryDatabase instance connected to an SQLite database located at the specified path.